pimonenkov/en.javascript.info/1-js/02-first-steps/16-javascript-specials/article.md

     }
     ```

+2. Function Ex

-2. Function Expression: the function in the context of an expression
+ion: the function in the context of an expression

     ```js
     let sum = function(a, b) {